ckswilliams/modOpenREM/docs/charts.rst

       ``Toggle Normalised histograms`` button that is visible when viewing a histogram plot.

-    * The data in many of the charts can be sorted interactively by the user by clicking on one of the sorting options below the individual chart.
-The user can set the default sorting type and direction by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage.
+    * The data in the bar charts can be sorted interactively by clicking on the sorting options below the individual chart.
+The default sorting type and direction can be set by choosing the ``Chart options`` item from the ``User options`` menu on the OpenREM homepage.

     * Individual charts can be displayed full-screen by clicking on the ``Toggle fullscreen`` button that is positioned below each chart.

-    * Chart plotting options can be configured by choosing the ``Chart options`` item on the ``User options`` menu at the top of the OpenREM homepage.

     * The chart plotting status is displayed on the OpenREM homepage.